-The technology we built integrates a cloud-based database, proprietary software installed on school PCs, and kid-sized wireless heart rate monitors.
-Though highly sophisticated on the back end, the program has a kid and teacher-friendly interface, making it a more than suitable a suite of software for schools.
+Though highly sophisticated on the back end, the program has a kid and teacher-friendly interface, making it a more than suitable a suite of software for schools

 With wearable software for every student, teachers can see which kids need help and encouragement to reach their target heart rates during P.E. class.
 After class, the monitoring data is uploaded to the database, creating snapshots of each child’s fitness progress over time.